marph91/jimmy-test-data/reference_data/synology_note_station/test_4/test/test page.md

     exit(1)
 ```

 There is no way to insert 'code' in line in a Note.
-Note formatted HTML does not use the &lt;code&gt; tag it just uses a &lt;pre&gt; tag so code is always it's own block even if only one word.
+Note formatted HTML does not use the ` tag it just uses a `

+     tag so code is always it's own block even if only one word.
 Just like

 ```
 while